-*Cover letter: The cover letter should be emailed to the editor and indicated the reasons that the paper are suitable to be published in this journal and comprised the e-mail address, telephone and fax number of the author responsible for correspondence.
+*Cover letter: The cover letter should be submitted via website to the editor and indicated the reasons that the paper are suitable to be published in this journal and comprised the e-mail address and telephone of the author responsible for correspondence.

 Format of Manuscripts:

 1. Aims and scope: International Journal of Pediatrics is a peer-reviewed, open access journal that publishes original research articles, review articles, and clinical studies in all areas of pediatric research.